 IrelandIreland Yearly Meeting is a diverse yearly meeting with several sorts of meetings.
 These are some of those with the strongest Christian witness:

 AustraliaBeverley Friends Meeting in Western Australia has a strong Christian orientation.
 It meets Sundays at 10:30 AM in the Old Catholic School Rooms, Dempster St., Beverley.
 For information, call Don Sax at (08) 9646 0575.

-School of the Spirit is a Quaker ministry of prayer and learning based in the Philadelphia area.
+School of the Spirit is a Quaker ministry of prayer and learning based in North Carolina.
 It offers a two-year residential program On Being a Spiritual Nurturer, as well as Silent Retreats.

 New Foundation Fellowship publishes New Foundation Papers, books and pamphlets; holds gatherings; and underwrites traveling ministry - all with the purpose of declaring and exploring our original Quaker faith.
 General correspondence can be sent to T.H.S.
 Wallace 3032 Logan St., Camp Hill, PA 17011 USA (Fax 717-737-6489); or NFF-UK, c/o Allistair Lomax, Brook Cottage, Chapel Street, Fritchley, Derbyshire, UK DE56 2FR.
 See also NFF-UK Web page.